lufinkey/pseuplex/README.md

 ## Contributing

 This app is structured to have different ["plugins"](src/plugins) to provide different functionality.
-The [template](src/plugins/template) plugin is provided to give a starting point for anyone implementing a new plugin.
-At the moment, these are only defined [in this project](src/main.ts#L161) and not externally loaded, but this may change in the future if there's an interest in it.
-If you would like to add your own set of functionality unrelated to letterboxd or any existing functionality, you should create your own "plugin".
+The [example plugin](pluginexample) and the [plugin template](src/plugins/template) are provided to give a starting point for anyone implementing a new plugin.
+If you would like to add your own set of functionality unrelated to letterboxd or any existing functionality, you should create your own plugin.

-Feel free to ask me if you're unsure of where to implement something!
+Feel free to ask me if you're unsure of where or how to implement something!

 ## Setup